ryancdickson/chromerootprogram/content/policy-archive/policy-version-1-1.md

 ## Archive Notice

 <p><strong><span style="color:#FF0000">IMPORTANT:</span></strong> This page is
- retained for historical purposes only.
+ retained for historical purposes only.</p>

 Version 1.1 of the Chrome Root Program Policy was superseded by Version [1.2](./policy-version-1-2.md) on September 1, 2022.